 1.5.
 LaSalle

-LaSalle is a metro station lies in Verdun, Montreal, Quebec, Canada.
+LaSalle is a metro station located in Verdun, Montreal, Quebec, Canada.
 Société de Transport de Montréal is in charge of operating this station.
-The metro station was officially opened to the public on September 3, 1978.
+The metro station was officially opened on September 3, 1978.
 It was also part of the Green Line’s extension to the Angrignon station.

-Didier, Gillon, et Larouche designed the architecture of the station.
+Didier, Gillon, and Larouche designed the station’s architecture.
 It is a regular side platform station.
 Also, it has access and a single-ticket hall.
 The walls of the platform and irregular and large concrete plains are colored with bright paints.
-Michéle Tremblay–Gillon designed these walls and plains.
+Michéle Tremblay–Gillon designed these walls and tables.

 Further, Peter Gnass, an architect, designed a mural made of stainless steel.
 It reflects the movements of the passengers and sunlight.
 This station is named after LaSalle Boulevard.
 He was an explorer named Robert Cavelier de La Salle (from 1643 to 1687).
 He found a town that was entitled to Lachine.
 Later, it was claimed as Louisiana for France.

-There were many names proposed for the station, like, Curé-Caisse and Paul-Grégoire.
-But, the Montreal Urban Community approved the recent name in the year 1984.
-The name was not changed since then due to some unknown reasons.
+Many names were proposed for the station, like Curé-Caisse and Paul-Grégoire.
+However, the Montreal Urban Community approved the recent title in 1984.
+The name has not changed since then due to some unknown reasons.

 The bus routes it connects are 108 Bannantyne, 21 Place Du Commerce, 350 Verdun/LaSalle, and 61 Wellington.
 Further, it also includes 58 Wellington and 71 Du Centre.
-Moreover, Maison Saint Gabriel and Champlain Bridge are some of the interesting points to watch.
+Moreover, Maison Saint Gabriel and Champlain Bridge are interesting points to watch.

 1.6.
 Charlevoix

-The Charlevoix is situated at 6200 Centre Street, Montreal, Quebec, Canada.
-It is a Montreal metro station that is operated under STM (Société de Transport de Montréal).
+The Charlevoix is at 6200 Centre Street, Montreal, Quebec, Canada.
+It is a Montreal metro station operated under STM (Société de Transport de Montréal).

 However, it resides in the district of Pointe-Saint-Charles.
 As a part of the Green Line’s extension to Angrignon station, it was started on September 3, 1978.

 Ayotte et Bergeron was an architect who designed the structure of the station.
-Due to the weak Utica Shale, in which it was initially constructed, the structure was constructed as a slacked platform.
+Due to the weak Utica Shale, in which it was initially constructed, the frame was built as a slacked platform.
 Below the surface, the lower platform is 29.6 m in length.
-It makes the Charlevoix station as the deepest station in the entire network.
+It makes the Charlevoix station the deepest station in the entire network.

 However, the station consists of one access and one ticket hall.
 Perhaps the station is named after Pierre Francois Xavier De Charlevoix.
 He was an explorer of France and a French Jesuit historian.
 Born in 1682 and died in the year 1761.